-The Canadian full-service category has become increasingly competitive in recent years.
+The Canadian full-service restaurant category has become increasingly competitive in recent years.
 While SIR believes it is well positioned to compete in this category, it will continue monitoring the economy and consumer confidence and their effects on the full-service category.

 SIR's Management believes that recent performance in the full-service restaurant industry has been impacted by a shift in consumer behaviour.
-Consumer spending at full-service restaurants in Ontario, where the majority of SIR's restaurants are located, has been restrained by a number of factors including the impact of a minimum wage increase on menu pricing, changes to impaired driving legislation impacting beverage sales, rising costs of living, and high levels of consumer debt.
+Consumer spending at full-service restaurants in Ontario, where the majority of SIR's restaurants are located, has been restrained by a number of factors including: the impact of a minimum wage increase on menu pricing, changes to impaired driving legislation impacting beverage sales, rising costs of living, and high levels of consumer debt.
 In addition, an increasing number of consumers are choosing to order through meal delivery services instead of in-restaurant dining.
-Real foodservice sales in Ontario fell in 2018, following four years of average annual real growth between 2014 and 2017.
-To date in 2019, real foodservice sales in Ontario have increased slightly, and SIR's Management continues to focus its strategic efforts on capturing a greater share of the market.
+According to Restaurants Canada data, real commercial food service sales (sales adjusted for menu inflation) in Ontario declined 0.2% in calendar year 2018 (despite the generally higher menu prices) and preliminary data indicates real sales rebounded only slightly in calendar year 2019.
+SIR's Management continues to focus its strategic efforts on improving same store sales and capturing a greater share of the market.

 SIR completed renovations of five Jack Astor's locations during calendar 2018, and completed renovations of two additional Jack Astor's locations in Q1 2019.
-SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at additional Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
+SIR intends to implement similar renovations at additional Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
 During Q1 2019, SIR also completed major renovations at the Scaddabush location at Square One shopping centre in Mississauga, Ontario, and at The Loose Moose in downtown Toronto.